dmnks/rpm/tests/README.md

 Furthermore, snapshots ensure that:

-1. Each test operates on a pristine filesystem
+1. Each test operates *in* a pristine filesystem (the test logic isn't affected
-2. Individual tests can run in parallel without affecting each other
+2. Each test operates *on* a pristine filesystem
-3. Test logic isn't affected by a (misbehaving) test (e.g. the removal of a system utility used to verify the results)
+3. Individual tests can run in parallel without affecting each other

 Lastly, depending on the mktree backend, the test-suite script itself may be wrapped in a container with the immutable snapshot as its root directory, which